aimat-lab/ML4pXRDs/README.md

 In order to generate a dataset, a license for the ICSD database is needed.
-If you have the license and downloaded the database, you need to first simulate pXRD patterns based on the ICSD crystals.
+If you have the license and downloaded the database, you need to first simulate powder diffractograms based on the ICSD crystals.
 This can be accomplished by running the script `./ml4pxrd_tools/simulation/icsd_simulator.py`.
 Before running this script, make sure that you change the variables at the top of this script file, of the file `simulation_worker.py`, and of `simulation_smeared.py`.